-Abstract homotopy theory has subsequently evolved in two branches which have been explored rather independently.
-The first is the theory of model categories and the many variants and weakenings.
+Abstract homotopy theory has subsequently evolved in two branches, which have been explored rather independently.
+The first is the theory of model categories and its many variants and weakenings.
 The second is much less known.
 Its origins lie in the observation that the cylinder in topological spaces admits a much richer structure than the cylinder of the categories of simplicial or cubical sets.
 Two directions have been followed in capturing this richer structure of the topological cylinder in an abstract setting.

-The first, begun by Kamps in the late 1960s in works such as \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie}, explores the homotopy theory coming from a cylinder whose associated cubical set satisfies properties similar to those of a Kan complex.
-This is a global approach --- the axioms require consideration of all arrows in one's category.
+The first, begun by Kamps in the late 1960s in works such as \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie}, explores the homotopy theory with respect to a cylinder whose associated cubical set satisfies properties similar to those of a Kan complex.
+This is a global approach, with the axioms requiring consideration of all arrows of a category.

-The second emerges out of work such as \cite{BrownHigginsOnTheAlgebraOfCubes} of Brown, Higgins, and others on cubical sets equipped with connections.
-It is of a structural and categorical nature involving a rainbow of natural transformations intertwining a cylinder and its corresponding double cylinder.
+The second emerges out of works of Brown, Higgins, and others on cubical sets with connections, for example the paper \cite{BrownHigginsOnTheAlgebraOfCubes}.
+It is of a structural and categorical nature, involving a rainbow of natural transformations intertwining a cylinder and its corresponding double cylinder.
 This approach has been explored by Grandis in works such as \cite{GrandisCategoricallyAlgebraicFoundationsForHomotopicalAlgebra}.